-This requirement must be completed within the first 13 Excelsior University credits attempted, and no more than 10 years prior to the academic policy date.
+1 This requirement must be completed within the first 13 Excelsior University credits attempted, and no more than 10 years prior to the academic policy date.

 - 2 This requirement must be completed before registering for any nursing course.
-Anatomy & Physiology and Microbiology need to have been completed no more than five years prior to the academic policy date. - 3 The second course of the Written English Requirement is a prerequisite for NUR 462 Nursing Capstone. - 4 This requirement must be completed within the first 13 Excelsior University credits attempted. - 3 Students can register for this course when all Phase I courses are successfully completed, courses NUR 209, NUR 211, NUR 212, NUR 213 are successfully completed, and a current VHCE form has been submitted.
+Anatomy & Physiology and Microbiology need to have been completed no more than five years prior to the academic policy date. - 3 The second course of the Written English Requirement is a prerequisite for NUR 462 Nursing Capstone. - 4 This requirement must be completed within the first 13 Excelsior University credits attempted. - 5 Students can register for this course when all Phase I courses are successfully completed, courses NUR 209, NUR 211, NUR 212, NUR 213 are successfully completed, and a current VHCE form has been submitted.
 In addition, students must also successfully complete NUR 750 when indicated.
 See page 16 for more details. - 6 Hybrid course.
-See description on page 18. - 7 Students are eligible for this requirement when no more than 3 credits in associate-level general education are needed and when all associate-level nursing requirements are complete. - (8) The ethics core requirement is a prerequisite for NUR 462 Nursing Capstone. - (9) Statistics is a pre-/corequisite for Research in Nursing. - 1 Students are eligible for this requirement when the ethics core and Written English Requirement 1 & 2 are complete, when they have no more than 6 credits in bachelor's-level general education still needed, and when all other bachelor's-level nursing requirements are complete. - (1) Students must hold an active and unencumbered RN license to take this course.
+See description on page 18. - 7 Students are eligible for this requirement when no more than 3 credits in associate-level general education are needed and when all associate-level nursing requirements are complete. - (8) The ethics core requirement is a prerequisite for NUR 462 Nursing Capstone. - (9) Statistics is a pre-/corequisite for Research in Nursing. - 1 Students are eligible for this requirement when the ethics core and Written English Requirement 1 & 2 are complete, - when they have no more than 6 credits in bachelor's-level general education still needed, and when all other bachelor's-level nursing requirements are complete. - It Students must hold an active and unencumbered RN license to take this course.

-acknowledge that they are applying to a program that is designed for individuals with current, nursing-related health care experience, and

-- Earn the minimum required score, as established by the School of Nursing, on the Test of Essential Academic Skills (TEAS), no more than one year prior to application date. - ▶ Sign the admission acknowledgment form.
+- Submit written verification of employment in a direct patient care setting.
+Applicants will acknowledge that they are applying to a program that is designed for individuals with current, nursing-related health care experience, AND - Earn the minimum required score, as established by the School of Nursing, on the Test of Essential Academic Skills (TEAS), no more than one year prior to application date. - ▶ Sign the admission acknowledgment form.